Sea ice floe segmentation in close-range optical imagery using active contour and foundation models: Image segmentation

-In the automatic mask generator mode, SAM autonomously selects a set of sample points from a fixed grid that spans the entire input image (see Fig.~\ref{fig:samAuto_flow}a for a visual representation of a sample grid layout).
-For each selected point in the grid, the model generates one or more candidate masks, where pixels associated with identified objects are assigned a value of one (feature pixels), and pixels representing the background are assigned a value of zero (non-feature pixels).
-SAM then processes these candidate masks to eliminate redundancy by identifying and removing overlapping or duplicate masks.
-Additionally, it filters the remaining masks for quality, ensuring that only the most accurate and relevant masks are kept.
-The final output is a list of filtered masks representing all distinct elements in the image that SAM successfully identifies (see Fig.~\ref{fig:samAuto_flow}b).
-For a sea ice image, this list includes separate masks for ice floes, interstitial ice, and open water regions.
-This entire process is fully autonomous, without any need for user input at any stage.
+SAM-A autonomously segments an image by selecting a set of sample points from a fixed grid that spans the entire input image (see Fig.~\ref{fig:samAuto_flow}a for a visual representation of the grid layout).
+For each selected point, the model generates one or more masks, where pixels corresponding to identified objects were labeled as feature pixels (value of one), and pixels representing the background were labeled as non-feature pixels (value of zero).
+SAM processes the masks to remove redundancy by identifying and eliminating overlaps or duplicates.
+It then filters the remaining masks to ensure quality, retaining only those with high predicted Intersection-over-Union (IoU) scores, indicating the model’s confidence in mask accuracy, and high stability scores, reflecting robustness to minor perturbations \citep{Kirillov2023segment}.
+The final output is a list of filtered masks representing all distinct elements in the image that SAM successfully segments (Fig.~\ref{fig:samAuto_flow}b).

-SAM requires post-processing to eliminate anomalies, inaccuracies, and objects with open boundaries at the image's edges (cf. \S\ref{s_gvf}).
-While circularity and eccentricity effectively remove many of these irregularities, they are not sufficient to filter out masks representing open water regions, which are not the target of the sea ice analysis.
-To resolve this, the convexity coefficient \citep{Sklansky_1970} is used as an additional filtering criterion.
-Convexity measures how closely an object’s boundary resembles that of a convex shape; the smoother and more regular the boundary, the closer its convexity value will be to 1.
-Ice floes, which can often be approximated by ellipses or circles, typically have convexity values near 1.
-Because the image consists of only ice and water, the surrounding water regions, having more irregular boundaries, naturally exhibit much lower convexity values in comparison.
-By applying a high convexity threshold, these irrelevant water regions can be easily filtered out \citep[cf.][]{wang2024integrating}.